 Ctrl + Alt + T

-Ctrl + Shift + R
+Ctrl + K, Ctrl + X

 Ctrl + M

-Optimizing your workflow in SQL Server Management Studio doesn’t have to be complicated.
-By customizing your environment, mastering shortcuts, leveraging built-in tools, and automating repetitive tasks, you can significantly boost your productivity and efficiency.
-Start implementing these tips today, and watch your SSMS experience transform into a seamless and streamlined process.
+Optimizing your workflow in SQL Server Management Studio is all about leveraging the tool’s features to save time, reduce errors, and improve productivity.
+By customizing your environment, mastering shortcuts, and automating repetitive tasks, you can transform SSMS into a powerhouse for database management.

-Do you have any favorite SSMS tips or tricks?
+Start implementing these tips today, and watch your efficiency soar.
+Do you have any favorite SSMS productivity hacks?
 Share them in the comments below!